appelmar/ogh2021/install_guide.md

 ## 5. Install R packages

 Open your browser and access Rstudio: http://x.x.x.x:8787.
-If this does **not** give a a login screen but a _URL not found_ message, you most likely need to add the security role for port 8787 in the AWS machine settings.
+If this does **not** give a a login screen but a _URL not found_ message, you most likely need to add a security rule for making port 8787 accessible in the AWS machine settings.

 If the login screen shows up, congratulations, you can login using `rstudio` as username and the password given before.
 After successflul login, you can install packages as on your local machine, e.g. with: